Scattering theory of frequency-entangled biphoton states facilitated by cavity polaritons: Evaluation of self-energy term in polariton Green function and associated dephasing rate

 The non-zero contractions, which represent the difference between actual and normal ordering, of the photon continuum operator pairs in the second and third terms of Eq.~\eqref{scat-2} lead to additional contributions to the scattering operator.
-In this appendix, we evaluate these contributions and demonstrate that they provide the leading corrections to the polariton Green function.
+In this appendix, we evaluate these contributions and demonstrate that they provide the leading corrections to the { self-energy term} in polariton Green function.

 Specifically, we aim to isolate the terms involving normally ordered pairs of the photon operators.
 These terms can be derived from Feynman diagrams (b, c) and (e, f) in Fig.~\ref{Fig:FD1} by connecting the incident and scattered photon lines representing the anti-ordered operators.
 We examine four contractions as shown in Fig.~\ref{Fig:FD1-corr}.
 The remaining two contractions of the $\omega_1$ and $\omega_2$ photon lines in diagrams (c) and (f) of Fig.~\ref{Fig:FD1} contribute to the loops attached to photon emission vertices, leading to vertex renormalization.
-The first loop, indeed, produces divergent terms.
-We exclude the vertex corrections from our analysis.
+The first loop, indeed, produces divergent terms. { We exclude the vertex corrections from our analysis for the reason they do not contribute to the dephasing rate.}

 The expressions for the four terms forming the scattering operator obtained from diagrams (a)-(d) of Fig.~\ref{Fig:FD1-corr} are given by

 respectively.
 Here c.c. represents the complex conjugate terms.